uptane/uptane-standard/uptane-standard.md

 However, string comparison is required as part of metadata verification.
 To ensure an accurate basis for comparing strings, all strings MUST be encoded in the Unicode Format for Network Interchange as defined in {{RFC5198}}, including normalization into Unicode Normalization Form C ({{NFC}}).

-In the Deployment Considerations document, the Uptane Alliance provides some examples of compliant metadata structures in ASN.1 and JSON.
+In the Deployment Considerations document ({{DEPLOY}}), the Uptane Alliance provides some examples of compliant metadata structures in ASN.1 and JSON.

 ### Common metadata structures {#common_metadata}